-Depending on the individual, a gap year can be a great time to start saving up for school.
+Depending on the individual, taking a gap year before college can be a great time to start saving up for school.
 Some people take their gap year to gain work experience, save money while expenses are low (thanks parents!), and ward off the possibility of mounting student debt.
 If your end goal is entering college as financially confident as possible, this is a great way to do it.

 Past High School, But Still Don’t Know What You Want to Be When You Grow Up?
 Consider a Career Coach!